arielf/learning-to-learn/README.md

 Consider the case of two concentric set of points.

+Trying to separate the two sets with straight lines won't work well.

 As
 [René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes)
 (1596 - 1650) already knew, the formula for a circle in Euclidean